The Serpent Prince: The Snakeprince (Gaal)

+The Serpent-Prince (Gaal)

 In a tale published by György Gaal with the title A kigyó-királyfi ("The Serpent-Prince"), a childless royal couple longs to have a child of their own.
 One day, an old woman brings a bouquet of flowers that the queen smells.
 She becomes pregnant and gives birth to a snake.
 They decide to keep it alive instead of killing it.
 Years later, the snake whistles from a tree.
 The king wonders why, but the old woman explains the snake wants to be married.
 The royal couple finds him a princess that he soon kills.
 They find later him a poor peasant girl from that town whom he marries and treats kindly.
 The girl notices her husband takes off the snakeskin at night and becomes a handsome prince.
-The queen mother learns of this through her daughter-in-law steals the snakeskin and burns it in the oven.
+The queen mother learns of this through her daughter-in-law, steals the snakeskin and burns it in the oven.
 The snake prince wakes up, realizes the situation and curses his wife not to give birth until he puts his hand on her.
 He vanishes to the Fairy Realm and marries the Fairy Queen.
 Meanwhile, his human wife decides to go after him.
 She passes by the King of the Winds, the Castle of Moon and the Castle of the Day, and gains a golden spindle, a golden spinning wheel and a third golden instrument.
 She reaches the palace of the Fairy Queen and trades the golden objects for three nights with her husband.
 The human wife begs for her husband to let her give birth to their golden-haired child.